 Pea protein does not contain any of the top food allergens (which includes peanuts, tree nuts, eggs, fish, shellfish, cow’s milk, wheat and soy), but it does contain all nine essential amino acids.
-However, it’s relatively low in methionine.
+However, it’s relatively low in methionine and cysteine.

 Pea protein is also a great source of BCAAs — particularly arginine, which promotes healthy blood flow and heart health.
-Pea protein can aid in weight loss, thanks to its high fiber content that keeps blood sugar levels stable and the body satisfied.
+Pea protein can aid in weight loss, thanks to its high fiber content that keeps blood sugar levels stable and promotes satiety.
 There’s no gas or bloating from pea protein like some may experience with whey, all due to pea protein’s digestibility and lack of allergens.